 Step-by-step directions

-1. Peel eggplant, but keep stem intact, and cut in half lengthwise.
-If using larger eggplant, read post on cutting instructions.
 Salt them and let them sit as I explained above to remove the salt from the eggplant.

 2. Heat a large dutch oven over medium-high heat and add oil.
 When oil is hot add chopped onions.
 Cook until onions start to soften, approximately 5-7 minutes then add salt, pepper and turmeric.

-3. In a large bowl mix together stew meat, salt, pepper, turmeric and flour.Cook for a 2 minutes, then add stew meat and brown all sides, approximately 7 minutes.
+3. In a large bowl mix together stew meat, salt, pepper, turmeric and flour.
+Cook for a 2 minutes, then add stew meat and brown all sides, approximately 7 minutes.

 4. Stir in beef broth and using a wooden spoon, scrape up browned bits of meat from the bottom of the pot.
 Stir in tomato paste until combined.

-5. Add the rinsed yellow split peas and dried limes.
 Stir in diced tomatoes, then reduce heat to low and simmer for 2 hours.
 Stew can be refrigerated 3-4 days before serving after this point.
 Flavor is enhanced the longer it sits.

-6. When paper towels are wet after 1 hour, squeeze eggplant dry with paper towels and remove excess salt.
-Heat large non-stick skillet over medium-high heat and add oil.
+6. Now, back to the eggplant.
+When the paper towels are wet after and hour or two, squeeze eggplant dry with paper towels and remove the excess salt.

+Heat large pan over medium-high heat and add oil.
 Fry eggplants in batches until both sides are browned.
 Add more olive oil as needed.
 Drain fried eggplants on paper towels to remove excess oil and reserve.

 Recipe tips and FAQs

 Middle eastern cuisine highlights eggplant regularly, and Persian cuisine is no different.
-From Persian eggplant dip (kashkeh bademjoon) to yogurt mixed with eggplant (borani bademjan) to eggs and eggplant (Mirza Ghassemi) and even pickled eggplant (torshi-yeh bademjan va anar), we simply love our eggplant.
+From Persian eggplant dip (kashk bademjoon) to yogurt mixed with eggplant (borani bademjan) to eggs and eggplant (Mirza Ghassemi) and even pickled eggplant (torshi-yeh bademjan va anar), we simply love our eggplant.
 And this under appreciated vegetable comes in many varieties, too.

-You do need to cut the eggplant differently depending on which size you use: the large American versions (cut into rounds), the small Italian sized (halve them lengthwise), and even the long Chinese eggplants (cut them into manageable pieces).
 I’ve made stews with all of them at one point in time.
 I peel the skin from the large eggplant but leave it on for the smaller varieties.
 You can do either depending on your own personal preference.

 Like most Persian stews, khoresh bademjan is made with lamb shanks, but you can also make it with beef stew meat or beef shanks.
 If you do not want to use red meat, you can also substitute it with bone-in chicken thighs.
 For this recipe, use 4-pounds of chicken thighs.
 Brown the chicken and then let it cook in the stew until done, about 30-45 minutes.